Arbint/ConferenceQuerySystem/README.md

 It has the following features:

-* Allowing flexiable amout of booths being configured.
+* Allowing flexible amout of booths being configured.

 * Track what booths a participant has visitied.

 * Track the total amout of boothes a participant has visited.

+* Allow participant to upload videos and photos to the booth they are at.

 * Generate QR Code Automatically for each booth.